 What does ETA mean?

-Similar to the Electronic System for Travel Authorization (ESTA) in the United States, ETA is an acronym for “Electronic Travel Authorisation” and is designed to screen certain foreign nationals prior to travel, even if they do not need a visa.
+Similar to the Electronic System for Travel Authorization (ESTA) in the United States, ETA is an acronym for “Electronic Travel Authorisation” and is designed to screen certain ‘non-visa’ national visitors prior to travel to the UK.

 Who needs an ETA for UK?

-Qatari nationals will require an Electronic Travel Authorisation (ETA) to visit the UK from 15 November 2023, and nationals of Bahrain, Jordan, Oman, Kuwait, Saudi Arabia and the UAE in early 2024, with more nationalities being added to the ETA scheme later.
+Gulf Cooperation Council (GCC) nationals require an Electronic Travel Authorisation (ETA) to visit the UK, with more nationalities being added to the ETA scheme later.

 What is the ETA requirement?